-- Describe the formation of the state of Ahom - Discuss the rule of the important kings of Ahom - Explain the causes and the outcome of the Moamaria rebellion - Describe the phases of Moamaria rebellion from 1769 to 1806 - Interpret the reason behind Captain Welsh's mission
+- Describe the formation of the state of Ahom - Discuss the rule of the important kings of Ahom

-2.2 RISE OF AHOM STATE: SUKAPHA AND SUDANGPHA
+RISE OF AHOM STATE: SUKAPHA AND SUDANGPHA

 The Ahom Kingdom is also known as the Kingdom of Assam.
 It spanned for nearly 600 years of the history of Assam from 1228 to 1826.
 Ahom Kingdom was situated in the Brahmaputra valley.
 It was a sovereign state that successfully warded off Mughal attempts of expansion.
 Sukapha is credited with having established the Ahom kingdom.
 He was a Tai prince from Mong Mao.
 It started with being a Mong in the upper reaches of the Brahmaputra river with its base lying in wet rice cultivation.
 In the 16th century, there was sudden expansion of the kingdom under Suhungmung.
 At this point the Ahom Kingdom turned multi-ethnic.
 This created a huge effect on both social and political life of the people in the Brahmaputra valley.
 During the phase of the Moamoria rebellion, the Ahom kingdom got weak and as a result it was plagued by Burmese invasions.
 In the First Anglo-Burmese War, the Burmese were defeated and had to enter into a treaty with the British.
 The treaty was known as the Treaty of Yandabo 1826.
 Under the terms of the treaty, the East India Company got control of the Ahom Kingdom.